About the Doctoral programme

 No. This is not required as all places on the Doctoral Programme come with full funding.

-The majority of academic documents need to be posted to the Registry team to verify.
-Scans or photocopies of documents will not be sufficient to satisfy the academic condition of your offer.
 Please refer to the meeting offer conditions page to see what you are required to submit and where you need to submit the relevant documents.

 IELTS and TOEFL certificates should be scanned and emailed to firstname.lastname@example.org.
 If you have not yet received your certificates, you can email your IELTS Test Report Number or TOEFL 16 digit registration number to the Registry team.